Cooking Gorgeous

 • Walnuts - Finely chopped or ground walnuts add a creamy texture and nutty flavor.
 Lightly toast them before using them to intensify the flavor.

 • Pomegranate molasses - It is a thick syrup made with pomegranate juice, and I often use it in Middle Eastern recipes.
 It has an intense sweet-and-sour flavor and adds a sweet and tangy depth to green olives.
-You can buy it from most Turkish / Middle Eastern shops or online from Amazon.
+You can buy it from most Turkish / Middle Eastern shops.

 • Garlic - It is a great flavoring for marinating the green olives.
 You can turn it into a paste with a mortar and pestle or grate it with a Microplane.